How many of your high performers are a flight risk?

 Without actionable insights from HR and People data, companies are flying blind.

-However, just 40% of C-suite leaders say their organisation uses HR data to make business decisions, according to our recent research report, HR in the moment: Impact through insights.
+However, just 40% of C-suite leaders say their organization uses HR data to make business decisions, according to our recent research report, HR in the moment: Impact through insights.

 Worryingly, despite 94% of C-suite leaders having access to some form of People data, 68% said they’re not heavily reliant on it.